 Hosted PBX and the cost of setup

 You’ll need phones, routers, and a broadband service to set up a hosted PBX.
 What you won’t need are the PBX servers.
 As we mentioned earlier, your service provider is the one looking after the servers.

 Thanks to this setup, your phone system lives on the cloud.
-You save money on initial setup as you don’t need to purchase extensive hardware to begin with.
+You save money on the initial setup as you don’t need to purchase extensive hardware.

 With this in mind, your setup costs with hosted PBX might sit as low as several hundred dollars.

 This will depend on the number of employees that will be using a VoIP phone and their need for headsets.
 Routers and switches to support the infrastructure you have are another factor.

 SIP trunking, on the other hand, comes with a different set of costs compared to hosted PBX.
 This especially depends on the on-premise PBX equipment you already have.

 Certain costs can come from having to retire old equipment and purchase a new one.

 Your legacy PBX technology that wasn’t previously used for IP telephony will require a VoIP gateway in order to leverage SIP trunking.
 Costs of the gateway and any installation and configuration will vary.